ibardak/rwd-hw/README.md

 # RWD homework

 1. Create layouts based on ```flexbox``` for 3 breakpoinst ( 1920px, 1280px, 375px)
-2. Layout shoud be responsive( with smooth transitions beetwen BP)
+2. Layout should be responsive( with smooth transitions beetwen BP)
+3. Layout should be without text and images

 ## Colors
 ![Colors](https://github.com/ibardak/rwd-hw/blob/master/Colors.png)